-Man shot, killed after charging at officer with knives
+Police: Man killed after charging at officer with knives

 NASHVILLE, Tenn.
-(AP) — A Tennessee police officer fatally shot a man who charged at the officer with knives during a traffic stop early Saturday, authorities said.
+(AP) — A Tennessee police officer fatally shot a man who charged at the officer with knives during a traffic stop, authorities said at a news conference Saturday in which they released police body camera footage.

-Metropolitan Nashville Police Department Officer Christopher Royer has been placed on administrative assignment after he shot the man on a Nashville road, department spokesman Don Aaron said at a news conference.
+Metropolitan Nashville Police Department Officer Christopher Royer was placed on administrative assignment after he shot the man late Friday on a Nashville road, department spokesman Don Aaron said.

-The man died at a hospital, Aaron said.
-He was not immediately identified.
+The man, who wasn’t immediately identified, died at a hospital, Aaron said.

 Royer was on patrol in his police car when he ran a license plate for a white Mercedes sedan, but the plate was actually registered to a green 1998 Chevrolet, Aaron said.

-After the officer stopped the Mercedes, the passenger ran out of the car holding a knife in each hand, Aaron said.
+After the officer stopped the Mercedes, the passenger ran out of the car holding a knife in each hand, according to the police spokesman.

-The passenger began running around and briefly entered the driver’s side door of Royer’s police car, police body camera footage released at the news conference showed.
+The passenger began running around and briefly entered the driver’s side door of Royer’s police car, the body camera video showed.

-The man then ran toward Royer, who retreated about 25 yards from his police car, Aaron said.
+The man then ran toward Royer, who retreated about 25 yards (meters) from his police car, Aaron said.
 Royer could be heard on the video requesting backup, telling the passenger to drop the knives and saying, “I don’t want to shoot you.”

 The man continued running at Royer, who fired three times, the video showed.
 The man fell onto the street.